formidablae/intro-react/README.md

-This is the repository you will be working in!
-Check out your first issue!
+This is your template repository!